 This is a series of small-scale seminars, three to four meetings each, about the focus areas of research at Utrecht University.
 The topics will be diverse; ranging from global health issues and transition towards sustainability, to trends in youth culture and the philosophy of science.
 The seminars are hosted by distinguished researchers.
 Through close discussions with these researchers, you will get a better understanding of what it means to carry out interdisciplinary research, what obstacles researchers face, how to create a good research set-up and how to communicate about it with researchers from other disciplines as well as laymen.

-The programme takes one year (7.5 ECTS).
+The programme takes one year (7.5 EC).
 Would you like to know more about this programme?
 Read more about the Graduate Honours Interdisciplinary Seminars.

 We encourage you to participate in an international experience through an exchange programme.
 You can discuss your interest for such experiences with UU’s International Office and the MBI programme coordinator.

 You may take courses at other universities in Europe, such as Lund University in Sweden, or at the University of Melbourne in Australia.
 The Master’s in Business Informatics is a participant in the European Network of Business Informatics.

 Besides taking courses at another university, you can also conduct your Master’s thesis abroad.
 The lecturers and professors in the O&I group have many international contacts to make such an exchange possible.

 Teaching Assistentship - We are always looking for competent students to support our teaching activities.
 Students are employed by the university to support the teaching staff in course organisation, workshop leadership, tool development, etc. Doing a teaching assistantship is a great way to get more familiar with the staff, the course material, and an important addition to your resume.